Mecope1/tin-can-communicator/README.md

 ### Client
 1. Build and run the executable using `go run config.go -mode=client -address=your.address.goes.here:####`
-2. Enter a username.
+2. Enter a username (3+ characters).
-3. Enter a desired chat room number (1-255).
+3. Enter a desired chat room number (0-255).
 4. Chat!
-5. When you're finished, simply press ctrl+c to quit.
+5. When you're finished, simply press ctrl+c or the escape key to quit.

 ## To Do
 * Add in additional tests
 * Make error handling more robust
 * Allow users to easily join a different room or multiple rooms.
-* Use room 0 better for messages originating from the server.
-(Shutdown message, or general news and tips)
-* Setup auth system to create users that are persistent.
+* Setup auth system, allowing persistent users.
-* Create database for persistent storage of chat logs.
+* Create database for storage of chat logs.

 ### References
 These are places that I had read from and that I found very helpful in building this.